 6. Blower or Gel Cleaner for DSLR sensors - These handy little tools can be quite useful when faced with those awful dust spots that creep on to your sensor and lenses.

-7. Umbrella/plastic bag- You never know when you will get stuck in the rain with your camera.
+7. Umbrella/plastic bag - You never know when you will get stuck in the rain with your camera.
 Not all cameras are weather sealed.
-Having a small, collapsible umbrella in your bag could mean the difference of getting the shot or sending in your camera for repair.
+Having a small, collapsible umbrella in your bag could mean the difference between getting the shot or sending your camera in for repair.
 Don't want to take up valuable camera bag space with an umbrella?
 Shove a plastic grocery bag, shower cap, or gallon Ziploc in your bag instead!
 All you need is a hole for your lens and you've got an inexpensive way to keep your camera dry.

 more than 100 focused websites providing quick access to a deep store of

 news, advice and analysis about the technologies, products and processes crucial

 to the jobs of IT pros.

 All Rights Reserved, Copyright 2000 - 2014, TechTarget | Read our Privacy Statement